 Josh Alloy handles all aspects of labor and employment matters involving day-to-day counseling, transactions, and litigation.
 Josh has experience conducting internal investigations and audits, and advising and defending clients in connection with internal complaints and administrative proceedings before federal and state agencies.
-Mr. Alloy regularly advises clients on complicated leave and disability issues, non-compete and trade secrets, independent contractor and employee classifications, government contractor compliance, and employment aspects of corporate transactions.
-Mr. Alloy drafts and negotiates employment and consulting contracts, separation agreements, commission and compensation plans, and workplace policies and handbooks, and counsels clients on terminations, reductions-in-force, and alternatives to layoffs.
-Mr. Alloy also frequently conducts in-house harassment and diversity trainings.
+He regularly advises clients on complicated leave and disability issues, non-compete and trade secrets, independent contractor and employee classifications, government contractor compliance, and employment aspects of corporate transactions.
+Josh drafts and negotiates employment and consulting contracts, separation agreements, commission and compensation plans, and workplace policies and handbooks, and counsels clients on terminations, reductions-in-force, and alternatives to layoffs.
+He also frequently conducts in-house harassment and diversity trainings.

-In addition, Mr. Alloy defends clients against individual and class claims of employment discrimination and harassment, retaliation, wage-hour violations, constitutional violations, and breach of contract in federal and state courts, arbitrations, and administrative proceedings.
-Mr. Alloy's work and clients cut across almost every industry, including financial services, insurance, media, sports and entertainment, healthcare, hospitality, science and technology, national security, government contracting, and telecommunications, as well as tax-exempt organizations and foundations.
+In addition, Josh defends clients against individual and class claims of employment discrimination and harassment, retaliation, wage-hour violations, constitutional violations, and breach of contract in federal and state courts, arbitrations, and administrative proceedings.
+His work and clients cut across almost every industry, including financial services, insurance, media, sports and entertainment, healthcare, hospitality, science and technology, national security, government contracting, and telecommunications, as well as tax-exempt organizations and foundations.

-Mr. Alloy writes frequently on cutting-edge labor and employment law matters, including wage-hour issues and both DC- and NY-area developments.
+Josh writes frequently on cutting-edge labor and employment law matters, including wage-hour issues and both D.C.- and NY-area developments.

-Mr. Alloy earned his JD in 2001 from the University of Pennsylvania, cum laude, where he was elected to the Order of the Coif, received the M.H.
+He earned his J.D. in 2001 from the University of Pennsylvania, cum laude, where he was elected to the Order of the Coif, received the M.H.
 Goldstein Memorial Prize for Labor Law, and served as Senior Editor of the University of Pennsylvania Law Review.

 - Obtained summary judgment dismissing wage-hour claims of insurance claims adjuster brought on behalf of a putative class; first decision within Third Circuit finding that claims adjusters meet the FLSA’s administrative exemption.